 The equilibrium moisture content of wood for minimal damage is around 8%.
 Anything beyond this could lead to internal strains in the wood and cause subsequent splitting and warping.

-It is crucial to manage moisture content efficiently to maintain the quality of the end product, whether that’s furniture, flooring, or construction materials.
+It is crucial to manage moisture content efficiently to maintain the quality of the end product, whether furniture, flooring, or construction materials.

 • The Wood Drying Process